FAForever/wiki-pages/FAQ/FAFLive-Streaming-Guide.md

 	!poll new title | option 1 | option 2

-title is the main title/question of your poll.
+<span style="color:red">title</span> is the main title/question of your poll.

-options are the individual options your users can vote for.
+<span style="color:purple">options</span> are the individual options your users can vote for.
 Split by a vertical bar |,

 2 options are required, however, a maximum of 30 can be added.